YannCebron/m68kplugin/docs/plan.md

 - nonsensical `move` (?!)
 - `movem` non-symmetrical register ranges
+- unused label: global - located in non-include files only?
 - register list:
   - sort/optimize
 - string in `dc.b` not terminated with `,0`